Manduca dilucida

 Manduca dilucida is a moth of the family Sphingidae first described by William Henry Edwards in 1887.

 Distribution

 It is found from Mexico to Belize, Nicaragua and Costa Rica and possibly across northern South America to Venezuela.

 Description

 The wingspan is 95–98 mm.

 Biology

 Adults have been recorded in February and from April to October in Costa Rica.
 There are probably three generations per year.

 The larvae feed on Annona reticulata, Annona holosericea, Sapranthus palanga, Amphilophilum paniculatum, Crescentia alata, Tabebuia ochracea, Cordia alliodora and Cornutia grandifolia.
-There are several colour morphs and five instars.
-The first instar is pale green with a black horn.